 Academic Year Admission for Non-Degree U.S. Students

-Brandeis University offers students who are not currently enrolled at another college or university the opportunity to take Brandeis classes during the fall and spring term as part-time commuting or online students on a space-available basis.
+Brandeis University offers students who are not currently enrolled at another college or university the opportunity to take Brandeis classes during the fall and spring term as part-time students on a space-available basis.

 Special Students must have a high school diploma, GED or equivalent.
-On a space available basis, you may be eligible to enroll in one or two courses per semester in the fall or spring terms through our office.
+On a space available basis, you may be eligible to enroll in one or two courses per semester in the fall or spring terms.
 Students will have special-student status as a non-degree student.

 If you are currently enrolled as a student at another college or university and would like to be a full-time visiting student, please visit the Office of Admissions.

 Current high school students who wish to take a course during the fall or spring term should contact the Office of Precollege Programs.

 - Special Student status is subject to approval on an individual and semester basis.
 Students whose academic performance does not meet Brandeis standards may be denied permission to register for a second semester.

 - Special Students are allowed to take one or two classes as commuting students only.
 On-campus housing is not available.

 - Because Special Students are part-time students, financial aid is not available.

 - Courses with limited enrollment or instructor consent required may be more difficult to enroll in, so early registration for these classes is recommended.

 - International students who are in the U.S. under the terms of a visa, should see the Special Information for International Students below.